szwacz/scattered-store/README.md

 # Supported key and value types

-As **key** only strings can be used. **Value** could be everything what can be serialized to JSON and any binary data (passed as Buffers).
-JSON deserialization also automatically turns strings in [ISO notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) into Date objects.
+As **key** only strings can be used. **Value** could be everything what can be serialized to JSON and any binary data (passed as Buffer).
+JSON deserialization also automatically turns [ISO notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) strings into Date objects.

 # API

 ## set(key, value)
 Stores given `value` on given `key`.
-As `value` String, Object, Array and Buffer are supported.
+String, Object, Array and Buffer are supported as `value`.
 **Returns:** promise

 ```js